ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 boot, or immutable hardware/ROM.

 It is also important that the appraisal policy was itself obtained securely.
-If an attacker can configure appraisal policies for a Relying Party or for a Verifier, then integrity of the process is compromised.
+If an attacker can configure or modify appraisal policies, Endorsements or Reference Values for a Relying Party or for a Verifier, then integrity of the process is compromised.

 Security protections in RATS may be applied at different layers, whether by a conveyance protocol, or an information encoding format.
 This architecture expects conceptual messages to be end-to-end protected based on the role interaction context.